-The abundance and complexity of cyber-attacks has encouraged the creation of innovative endpoint security tools.
+The abundance and complexity of cyber-attacks have encouraged the creation of innovative endpoint security tools.
 This protects your devices, such as laptops, desktops, and smartphones, and the rest of your network.

 Endpoint security tools can detect, examine, contain, and eliminate threats lurking in your system.
 It collaborates with other security tools to help security teams find and address these attacks.